 Department of Defense Common Access Card

-If you're eligible for a DoD card I probably don't have to tell you how to get replacements or cards for your dependents.
-I'll just give you the link.
+If you’re eligible for a DoD card we probably don’t have to tell you how to get replacements or cards for your dependents.
+We’ll just give you the link.

 Department of Veteran Affairs ID